Abbas-Seifossadat/filoger/MNISTCNN/README.md

 - Using transfer learning with pre-trained models on larger datasets.
 - Deploying the model as a web service for real-time classification.

-### Tips for Users

-- Ensure proper preprocessing of the dataset for optimal results.
-- Experiment with different data augmentation techniques to improve model robustness.
-- Regularly monitor and visualize feature maps to understand what the model is learning.

----

-You can fill in the specific results and details from your notebook into this template.
-Let me know if you need further assistance or specific details from the notebook!